JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 #### Use the view model's flow

-1. In `composeApp/src/androidMain/kotlin`, locate the `App.kt` file and update it, replacing the previous implementation:
+1. In `composeApp/src/androidMain/kotlin`, open the `App.kt` file and update it, replacing the previous implementation:

     ```kotlin
     import androidx.lifecycle.compose.collectAsStateWithLifecycle